PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 the focused pair-owner, pass-efficiency, architecture, and terminal- orchestration gate is `317 passed in 20.12s`.

+The final boundary-signature restore now retains both the dynamic-map realignment dictionary and the complete static-signature repair/preservation dictionary.
+All earlier and terminal occurrences retain their existing targets, and the realign→sanitize→affine order is unchanged.

+This checkpoint extends the expanded related gate to `1269 passed in 30.78s`;
+the focused signature-owner, terminal, absolute-final orchestration, and architecture gate is `306 passed in 17.88s`.

 Focused Ruff, Python bytecode compilation, and `git diff --check` also pass.
 These results are contract and orchestration tests; they do not claim a new full model-corpus run for this observation and accounting unit.